NandhiniKaransingh/TaskPlannerApp/README.md

 # TaskPlannerApp

-askPlanner is a web-based application that allows users to manage tasks with an integrated calendar view.
+TaskPlanner is a web-based application that allows users to manage tasks with an integrated calendar view.
 It offers functionalities like adding, updating, deleting tasks, and drag-and-drop support for rescheduling tasks on the calendar.

 Features
 Interactive Calendar with task management